AuJezus/aujezus-play/README.md

-# AuJezus Play - Music Player App
+# AuJezus Play - Youtube PLaylist Player

-Stream and search music from Youtube, Soundcloud, Deezer, Spotify for free!
+Play youtube playlists, using this simple player!

+Just a quick project to get my feet wet.
+Planning to expand the functionality in the future :).